 Administrative Structure/Advisory Board

-M. T. Pockets Theatre Company, Inc., operates under a founder-driven structure.
-The founder and artistic director are entrusted and empowered by the board membership to manage the day-to-day operations of the company.
+The artistic director is entrusted and empowered by the board membership to manage the day-to-day operations of the company.
 Board and ensemble members serve, in a volunteer capacity, as operational staff of the company.

 Board membership inquiries can be submitted to firstname.lastname@example.org.